ebuchman/blog/content/posts/hayek-polanyi.md

 For Hayek, that information theoretic concern is the limited capacity of centralized decision-making in complex economies.
-In this view, markets are an evolutionary medium in which the forces of competition enable people to adapt to, assimilate, and efficiently leverage information about reality to inform productive organization.
+In this view, markets are an evolutionary medium that enables spontaneous order to emerge.
 Hayek thus argues in favour of decentralized decision-making in competitive markets, regulated by slowly evolving institutions with strong Rule of Law that inhibit monopolization and foster competition.
-This means generally applicable rules that are easy to understand and reason about, allowing individuals the freedom to plan and act based on them.
+This means generally applicable rules that are easy to understand and reason about, permitting individuals the freedom to plan for themselves.

 For Polanyi, the information theoretic concern is the limited capacity of market-based systems to represent more substantive patterns of natural and